mamedev/mame/docs/source/commandline/commandline-all.rst

 **-cfg_directory** *<path>*

-	Specifies a single directory where configuration files are stored.
-Configuration files store user configurable settings that are read at startup and written when MAME exits.
-The default is ``cfg`` (that is, a directory "cfg" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where configuration files are stored.
+Configuration files are read when starting MAME or when starting an emulated machine, and written on exit.
+Configuration files preserve settings including input assignment, DIP switch settings, bookkeeping statistics, and debugger window arrangement.
+The default is ``cfg`` (that is, a directory ``cfg`` in the current working directory).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-nvramdirectory:

 **-nvram_directory** *<path>*

-	Specifies a single directory where NVRAM files are stored.
-NVRAM files store the contents of EEPROM and non-volatile RAM (NVRAM) for systems which used this type of hardware.
-This data is read at startup and written when MAME exits.
-The default is ``nvram`` (that is, a directory "nvram" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where NVRAM files are stored.
+NVRAM files store the contents of EEPROM, non-volatile RAM (NVRAM), and other programmable devices for systems that used this type of hardware.
+This data is read when starting an emulated machine and written on exit.
+The default is ``nvram`` (that is, a directory ``nvram`` in the current working directory)).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-inputdirectory:

 **-input_directory** *<path>*

-	Specifies a single directory where input recording files are stored.
-Input recordings are created via the -record option and played back via the -playback option.
-The default is ``inp`` (that is, a directory "inp" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where input recording files are stored.
+Input recordings are created using the **-record** option and played back using the **-playback** option.
+The default is ``inp`` (that is, a directory ``inp`` in the current working directory).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-statedirectory:

 **-state_directory** *<path>*

-	Specifies a single directory where save state files are stored.
-Save state files are read and written either upon user request, or when using the -autosave option.
-The default is ``sta`` (that is, a directory "sta" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where save state files are stored.
+Save state files are read and written either upon user request, or when using the **-autosave** option.
+The default is ``sta`` (that is, a directory ``sta`` in the current working directory).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-snapshotdirectory:

 **-snapshot_directory** *<path>*

-	Specifies a single directory where screen snapshots are stored, when requested by the user.
-The default is ``snap`` (that is, a directory "snap" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where screen snapshots and video recordings are stored when requested by the user.
+The default is ``snap`` (that is, a directory ``snap`` in the current working directory).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-diffdirectory:

 **-diff_directory** *<path>*

-	Specifies a single directory where hard drive differencing files are stored.
-Hard drive differencing files store any data that is written back to a hard disk image, in order to preserve the original image.
-The differencing files are created at startup with a system with a hard disk image.
-The default is ``diff`` (that is, a directory "diff" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+    Specifies the directory where hard drive difference files are stored.
+Hard drive difference files store data that is written back to an emulated hard disk, in order to preserve the original image file.
+The difference files are created when starting an emulated system with a compressed hard disk image.
+The default is ``diff`` (that is, a directory ``diff`` in the current working directory).
+If this directory does not exist, it will be created automatically.

 .. _mame-commandline-commentdirectory:

 **-comment_directory** *<path>*

-	Specifies a single directory where debugger comment files are stored.
+    Specifies a directory where debugger comment files are stored.
 Debugger comment files are written by the debugger when comments are added to the disassembly for a system.
-The default is ``comments`` (that is, a directory "comments" in the same directory as the MAME executable).
-If this directory does not exist, it will be automatically created.
+The default is ``comments`` (that is, a directory ``comments`` in the current working directory).
+If this directory does not exist, it will be created automatically.